On the Detection of Shared Data Manipulation in Distributed Optimization: Abstract

 This paper investigates the vulnerability of the Alternating Direction Method of Multipliers (ADMM) algorithm to shared data manipulation, with a focus on solving optimal power flow (OPF) problems.
 Deliberate data manipulation may cause the ADMM algorithm to converge to suboptimal solutions.
-We derive two sufficient conditions for detecting data manipulation based on the theoretical convergence trajectory of the ADMM algorithm.
-We evaluate the detection conditions' performance on three data manipulation strategies we previously proposed: simple, feedback, and bilevel optimization attacks.
-We then extend these three data manipulation strategies to avoid detection by considering both the detection conditions and a neural network (NN) detection model in the attacks.
+We derive a sufficient condition for detecting data manipulation based on the theoretical convergence trajectory of the ADMM algorithm.
+We evaluate the performance of the detection condition on three data manipulation strategies with various complexity and stealth.
+The simplest attack sends the target values and each iteration, the second attack uses a feedback loop to find the next target values, and the last attack uses a bilevel optimization to find the target values.
+We then extend the three data manipulation strategies to avoid detection by the detection conditions and a neural network (NN) detection model.
 We also propose an adversarial NN training framework to detect shared data manipulation.
 We illustrate the performance of our data manipulation strategy and detection framework on OPF problems.
-The results show that the proposed detection conditions successfully detect most of the data manipulation attacks.
-However, a bilevel optimization attack strategy that incorporates the detection methods may avoid being detected.
+The results show that the proposed detection condition successfully detect most of the data manipulation attacks.
+However, the bilevel optimization attack strategy that incorporates the detection methods may avoid being detected.
 Countering this, our proposed adversarial training framework detects all the instances of the bilevel optimization attack.

-\thanksto{ M. Alkhraijah, R. Harris, and D.K.
-Molzahn are with the School of Electrical and Computer Engineering, Georgia Institute of Technology.
-S. Litchfield and D. Huggins are with the Cybersecurity, Information Protection, and Hardware Evaluation Research Laboratory, Georgia Tech Research Institute.
-Support from NSF AI Institute for Advances in Optimization (AI4OPT), \#2112533.}